thaibinhbr97/stock-portfolio-tracker/README.md

 ### User Stories
 #### Holding
-- As a user, I want to buy or sell holding of a stock including fields such as symbol, sector, company name, shares, current stock price.
+- As a user, I want to buy/sell holding of a stock including fields such as stock symbol, sector, company name, shares, current stock price.
 - As a user, I want to view a market value of my holding.
-- As a user, I want to see my unrealized profit or loss of my holding.
+- As a user, I want to see my unrealized profit/loss of my holding.

 #### Portflio
-- As a user, I want to use my cash balance to buy or sell shares of a stock in my portfolio.
+- As a user, I want to use my cash balance when buy/sell shares of a stock in my portfolio.
 - As a user, I want to view my current portfolio value.
+- As a user, I want to view my unrealized profit/loss of my entire portfolio.

 #### TransactionManager
-- As a user, I want to view a record of stocks that I buy and sell in transaction manager including date time, symbol, action, share, purchase price, total.
+- As a user, I want to view a record of stocks that I buy/sell in transaction manager including date time, stock symbol, action, share, purchase price, total.
 - As a user, I want to filter a transaction history of stocks by all transactions, only buy or only sell, symbol, or date time range.

 ### Data Persistence